-- Summary of Guideline: Hypertension – Diagnosis and Management (PDF, 108KB)
+- Summary of Guideline: Hypertension – Diagnosis and Management (PDF, 95.2KB)

-- A Guide for Patients: Diagnosis of Hypertension (PDF, 110KB)
+- A Guide for Patients: Diagnosis and Management of Hypertension (PDF, 210KB)

-This guideline was developed by the Guidelines and Protocols Advisory Committee, approved by the British Columbia Medical Association, and adopted by the Medical Services Commission.
+The guideline was developed by the Guidelines and Protocols Advisory Committee and adopted by the Medical Services Commission.

 The principles of the Guidelines and Protocols Advisory Committee are to: